dmratcliffe/csv-replenishment-server/README.md

     * Undo last operation
     * How many items left, how many selected
     * Sorting based on Unisex, Male, Female (How the store was divided)
-    * Additiona sorting on "item classifications"
+       * Additiona sorting on "item classifications", such as size and area of item
     * Displays of how many are left, whith a highlight when there's only 1 left (to prevenet mindless searching if there's an inventory issue)
   * They are also "Server Owned", i6f a change you request to the list fails, the front end will not update.
     * This allows multiple people to safely work on the list, if something isn't working, a refresh should update the users list, which will sync with the latest server